aws/aws-security-services-best-practices/docs/en/guides/guardduty/index.md

 * If a new member account is added or if a GuardDuty service is resumed after being disabled for an extended time those costs may also be perceived as surges.
 * S3 protection can be disabled but GuardDuty does not allow you to remove any additional data sources.
 However, if DNS is disabled at the VPC level, those logs are not processed by GuardDuty.
 Accounts will not be charged or have DNS-based results.
 * GuardDuty is optimized for security value and will not charge customers for processing some low-risk events that would otherwise be delivered to a customer's CloudTrail.
 Therefore, the event counts may not exactly match.
-* If EKS Runtime Monitoring is enabled for your account, you will not be charged for analysis of VPC Flow Logs from instances where the GuardDuty agent is deployed and active.
+* If Runtime Monitoring is enabled for your account, you will not be charged for analysis of VPC Flow Logs from instances where the GuardDuty agent is deployed and active.

 ## Resources